Finding the most comfortable bath shapes and styles: A breakdown

 Why do we recommend oval bathtubs when other options are easier to install or offer more ergonomic comfort?
 Oval bathtubs manage to do everything well enough, rather than excel in one particular area.
 The shape offers just the right amount of support to your back for comfort, whilst also being easy to install and nice to look at.

 Additionally, oval bathtubs are more affordable and easy to shop for as many places stock various styles, sizes and colours.
-This shape is practical choice that saves not only your wallet, but also your time with simple maintenance.
+This shape represents a practical choice that saves not only your wallet, but also your time with simple maintenance.

-Why not browse our full range of freestanding baths today, to find your perfect design?
+Why not browse our full range of baths today, to find your perfect design?

 More advice on baths